matloff/fastLinearAlgebra/README.md

 # 20.5 17.0
 ```

-So, the matrix-vector product Mv is equal to
+So, the matrix-vector product Mv in our simultaneous linear equations
+example above is equal to

 $$
 \left (